nandzz/Jump-SwiftUI-Coordinator/README.md

 ### Create the Coordinator 🤟

-The coordinator has to conform to ##Coordinator## Type and its associated paths ( the one we just create in the section above )
+The coordinator has to conform to **Coordinator** Type and its associated paths ( the type we just have created in the section above )

 ```swift
 class ProfileCoordinator: Coordinator<ProfilePaths> {}